Inline comments for rendered Markdown in VS Code. Select text, add comments, and send feedback to your AI agent—without touching the source file.

 - VS Code Chat — Clipboard copy, paste into built-in chat

-💡 Automatic methods send comments directly and apply edits automatically.
-Manual methods copy to clipboard for you to paste—useful when CLI/API isn't available.
+💡 CLI methods pipe comments to agentic tools that automatically apply edits and stay open for follow-up.
+Manual methods copy to clipboard for you to paste—useful when CLI isn't available.

 Beautiful Themes